Crypto-luxury in the Digital Age

 Cryptocurrencies like Bitcoin and Ethereum are the talk of the town as values have skyrocketed.
 Bitcoin rose more than 1000% in 2017 and has a current market capitalization of almost US200 billion.
 This trend also meant the making of many crypto millionaires and even billionaires from the technology, finance and even entertainment sectors.
 Not forgetting the average retail investor who hit the jackpot with an early investment years before cryptocurrencies hit the headlines.

 The growing number and spending power of high-net-worth individuals who have profited from cryptocurrencies is a new market segment that presents the luxury space with exciting (and lucrative) opportunities.
 In the digital age, technology plays a significant role in shaping trends, be it the advent of virtual assistants, mobile commerce or social media marketing.
-Cryptocurrency and its underlying blockchain technology represent the next wave of opportunities for luxury marketing, retail and investment.
+Cryptocurrency and its underlying blockchain technology represent the next wave of opportunities for crypto-luxury marketing, retail and investment.

 Luxury market players are always on the lookout for the next innovation that allows them to connect with affluent consumers.
 One luxury marketing platform embracing cryptocurrency and blockchain capabilities is Aditus, a mobile app that allows luxury businesses to reach out to what it calls “crypto-affluents”.